korora-social/korora/docs/design/readme.md

 -   Korora will not support the Mastodon API, or even a subset of it.
 -   Because of Korora's ideas around more limited access, Korora does not intend to figure out a hack to allow Mastodon users to boost posts sent to private huddles.

+## Outstanding questions

+_Various design decisions that need to be made, but I don't have an answer for yet_.

+-   If you remove someone from all huddles, should that be considered an unfollow and softblock?
+    -   I'm leaning towards no, and they'll just go back into an "Uncategorized" huddle, and should still be able to see things posted to "everyone" or "public".